 It’s all well and good, but the downside is that only 46% of organizations measure employee feedback at least once in a year.
 Worse, 16% of organizations with 100+ employees never do such a thing!!

 If there is one thing worse than not doing an employee survey, it is doing it and forgetting about it.
-Pulse surveys are a relief because they are short and to the point, regular, and offers real-time insights.
+Employee engagement Pulse surveys are a relief because they are short and to the point, regular, and offers real-time insights.
 Being under constant evaluation and advancement brings about a culture where quality becomes a habit.
-Online Survey Tools like SurveySparrow let you automate the surveys to be sent at regular intervals, thus saving precious hours each month.

-Pulse surveys are not meant to be an annual wish-wash.
+Now, do not consider employee pulse survey as an annual wish-wash.
 Never conduct a survey for the sake of doing it and make your team feel foolish about it by dragging the analysis forever, and not even taking action on it.
 Such policies end up doing more harm than good.

 4. Spots the Red Flags and Lets You Take Remedial Action in Time